adamsilver/fdpb/09-an-expense-form.md

 #### Managing Focus

 When the user clicks the Remove button, everything inside the `<div class="addAnother-item">` will be removed.
 But, what happens to the focus when you delete the currently focused element?
-Heydon Pickering answers this question in “A Todo List”[^2]:
+Heydon Pickering answers this question in “A Todo List”[^]:

 > [...] browsers don’t know where to place focus when it has been destroyed in this way.
 Some maintain a sort of “ghost” focus where the item used to exist, while others jump to focus the next focusable element.
 Some flip out completely and default to focusing the outer document — meaning keyboard users have to crawl [...] back to where the removed element was.